-Relâche completed its first season in residence at the Penn Museum on June 1, 2014.
-The 3-part series “New Sounds and Cinema” featured music commissioned by Relâche and vintage silent films with live accompaniment.
-Here is a link to a review of our final two performances, “Scott’s Twilight and Hitchcock’s Lodger.”
+Relâche has completed two seasons in residence at the Penn Museum in our home base, Philadelphia.
+The 3-part series “New Sounds and Cinema” featured music commissioned by Relâche plus vintage silent films with live accompaniment.
+Here is a link to a review of our performance, “Scott’s Twilight and Hitchcock’s Lodger.”

 Music: Kyle Gann – The Planets (10 movements)

 This live music and video tour-de-force features Kyle Gann‘s magnum opus The Planets – a large-scale, ten-movement suite commissioned by Relâche.
 Gann says “my justification for writing my own such piece is this: music has not progressed since Holst, in the sense of having improved, the new superceding the old – but astrology has.
 My Planets may be better, may be worse, but their raison d’etre is that they are more suggestive of contemporary astrology than Holst’s.”
 Director John Sanborn explores science, history and mythology in his dazzling video portrait of Gann’s music.

 “This music is intensely difficult to perform but Gann and Relâche never make it difficult to hear.
 The surface is attractive and approachable and repeated listenings reveal a web of clockwork structures that madly spin forth in a way that would make Bach jealous” (Jay Batzner, Sequenza21.com).